-Capital assets and consumable Supplies
+Capital assets and consumable supplies

 Examples of capital assets include:

-- machinery and equipment
+- Machinery and equipment.

-- vehicles
+- Vehicles.

 Consumable supplies include:

-- office supplies and forms
+- Office supplies and forms.

 Inventory

-Good will and other intangible assets
+Goodwill and other intangible assets

 Final tax reporting requirement

-Persons selling their business must file a final tax return, with payment, within ten days of the sale.
+When you sell your business, you must file a final tax return, with payment, within ten days of the sale.

 Personal property tax